oliverphilcox/Spectra-Without-Windows/README.md

 Codes and data from this repository are used in the following publications:

 - Philcox (2020, [PRD](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.103.103504), [arXiv](https://arxiv.org/abs/2012.09389)): Description of the unwindowed power spectrum estimators.
+- Philcox (2021, in prep.): Description of the unwindowed bispectrum estimators.